 Does the mere thought of putting together a list of potential blog topics send you over the edge?
 If so, you’re not alone.
-Content has overwhelmed the digital world, so it’s harder to produce something unique.
-No matter what industry you’re in, you’ll find content in every corner of he Internet, so figuring out how to create blog topics that stand out from the crowd can be frustrating.
+Content marketing has overwhelmed the digital world, so it’s harder to produce something unique.
+No matter what industry you’re in, you’ll find content in every corner of the Internet, so figuring out how to create blog topics that stand out from the crowd can be frustrating.
 As unlikely as it may seem, you can develop a list of blog posts that'll get you noticed.
-It just take some research and a little know-how to get started.
+It just takes some research and a little know-how to get started.

 Try a New Spin on an Old Favorite

 If you run across a great blog post, don’t automatically assume that others in your industry have already read it.
-While it’s tempting to scold yourself for not thinking of the topic and move on, this could be keeping your from writing a post that gets just as much attention (if not more).
+While it’s tempting to scold yourself for not thinking of the topic and move on, this could be keeping you from writing a post that gets just as much attention (if not more).
 The digital world is a huge place, and yes, maybe your target audience has read the post.
 But there is also a strong possibility that they haven’t – and you can bring it to them, complete with a brand new take.

 There’s nothing wrong with taking a topic and expanding on it.
 If you can put a new spin on an old favorite or add more perspective to a popular topic of discussion in your industry, it’s definitely worth giving it a go.
 As long as you are building on, rather than copying, another blog post, you can end up with a winning piece of content.
 Consumers are drawn to companies that contribute in a meaningful way to a conversation, rather than shy away from it.

 Let Your FAQs Help You Create Blog Topics